DMRF1999/Platformer-Project-1/README.md

 As a player I would like to have a victory scenario

-As a player I would like to have a victory scenario

 # Stretch Goals
 As a player I would like to be able to see my death count